HomeAbout

 Absolute path makes no assumptions about your current location in relation to the location of the file or directory it's describing

-• Compare to relative path which is location relative to your current location
+Relative path is location relative to your current location.

 # absolute /root/project/parent/file.txt # relative ../parent/file.txt